 I don’t know if it’s a funny time of year or something, but right now I know an awful lot of women suffering from the syndrome.

 Bastard Syndrome is when a woman persistently and willfully involves herself with a man who is not only completely self-centered but has little or no respect for her.
 The typical bastard is an inconsiderate mofo.
 He lives by the hard and fast rule of treat her mean and keep her keen and he’s not changing his ways anytime soon.
-He plays mind games with the woman to ensure that she ends up so f*cked up that she either stays with him because she’s become stupefied, or continues to seek out further bastards when the relationship is over because she no longer has a great sense of self-worth and has become a bastard junkie.
+He plays mind games to ensure that she ends up so f*cked up that she either stays with him because she’s become stupefied, or continues to seek out further bastards when the relationship is over because she no longer has self-worth and has become a bastard junkie.